acl-org/acl-anthology/docs/guide/getting-started.md

 >>> paper = anthology.get("2022.acl-long.220")
 >>> # TODO: Not currently possible yet
 ```
+-->

 ### Searching for papers by keywords in title

-The following example prints all Anthology IDs and titles of papers that
+There is no dedicated search index for paper titles, but you can iterate over
+papers and compare their titles manually.
+For example, the following code finds
-contain the substring "semantic parsing" in their title:
+all papers containing the substring "semantic parsing" in their title, and
+prints their Anthology IDs and full titles:

 ```pycon
 >>> for paper in anthology.papers():